 \subsection{Main Contributions}

-In this paper, we propose to use the ``mother-daughter" structure in unmanned space exploration.
-The mother spacecraft and daughter probes synergically form multiple $\mathbf{SC^3}$ loops.
-Since the $\mathbf{SC}^3$ loop is indivisible, it is necessary to optimize them from a systematic perspective.
-Focusing on the command transmission in the spacecraft-probe downlink, we consider the communication optimization within $\mathbf{SC}^3$ loops.
+In this paper, we investigate the communication scheme for the $\mathbf{SC^3}$ loop within the ``mother-daughter system".
+Given the task-oriented trait of the $\mathbf{SC^3}$ loop, we propose a control-oriented communication scheme, whose distinctive feature is the integration of control objective into the communication design.
 The main contributions are listed as follows.

-\begin{enumerate} \item We use the $\mathbf{SC^3}$ loop of the ``mother-daughter structure” to execute the control-type task in unmanned space exploration.
-Since the $\mathbf{SC}^3$ loop is indivisible, we integrate the spacecraft-probe downlink optimization into $\mathbf{SC}^3$ loops.
-The proposed scheme takes the control metric, namely the LQR cost, as the objective and the transmit power and block length as variables for optimization.
-Considering the cycle-time constraint, the spacecraft-probe downlink operates in the FBL regime.
+\begin{enumerate} \item We propose a control-oriented communication scheme for the $\mathbf{SC^3}$ loop within the ``mother-daughter system".
+Considering the cycle-time constraint, we model the mother-daughter downlink in the FBL regime.
+On this basis, we optimize the downlink block lengths and transmit power to minimize the sum LQR cost of the ``mother-daughter system".

-\item To solve the formed nonlinear integer problem, we first derive the optimal block length based on the monotonicity of the rate-cost objective function.
-Subsequently, we analyze the monotonicity and concavity-convexity of the achievable rate expression in the FBL regime and the rate-cost function.
-Building upon these insights, we transform the power allocation problem into a standard convex problem and employ the convex optimization technique to solve it.
+\item To solve the nonlinear integer problem, we first derive the optimal block lengths based on the monotonicity of the rate-cost objective function.
+Subsequently, we rigorously prove the monotonicity and concavity-convexity of the achievable rate expression and the rate-cost function.
+Building upon these insights, we transform the power allocation problem into a tackle convex problem.

-\item To facilitate practical implementation, we provide approximate closed-form solutions of the transmit power for the proposed scheme, as well as for two communication-oriented schemes: the max-sum rate scheme and the max-min rate scheme.
-By showing the equivalence between the proposed scheme and the max-min rate scheme for time-insensitive control tasks, we reveal the fairness-minded nature of the proposed scheme. \item In the simulation, we use appropriate parameters to model the near planet environment.
-Simulation results confirm the effectiveness of the proposed scheme in improving the control performance of the ``mother-daughter structure" and also validate our findings. \end{enumerate}
+\item Leveraging the tight approximations of the cycle rate and rate-cost functions, we derive the approximate closed-form solution of the transmit power.
+We compare this closed-form solution with that of the max-sum rate scheme and the max-min rate scheme.
+Through comparative analysis, we differentiate the proposed scheme with communication-oriented schemes and find its fairness-mined nature.

+\item We use appropriate parameters to stimulate the space environment and test the proposed scheme.
+Simulation results confirm the effectiveness of the proposed scheme in improving the control performance of the $\mathbf{SC^3}$ loops and validate our findings. \end{enumerate}